digital-work-lab/handbook/_courses/2025-SoSe-OSP.md

 At the end of the semester:

-- [x] Secretary: Update information in UnivIS (**add keywords „WI-Projekt“ and „WI-Projekte“**), check information on the website.
+- [x] Team Assistant: Update information in UnivIS (**add keywords „WI-Projekt“ and „WI-Projekte“**), check information on the website.
 VC/UnivIS: "WI-Projekt-B: Bachelorprojekt aus der Fächergruppe Wirtschaftsinformatik"
-- [x] Secretary: Announce the project on the website for the next semester (without dates/rooms).
+- [x] Team Assistant: Announce the project on the website for the next semester (without dates/rooms).

 Deadline: mid-May (summer term), December/January (winter term)